De-Panther/unity-webxr-export/docs/project-setup.md

 The prefab contains hand controllers, VR Camera setup and other components needed for your game to work with WebVR.

+## 6. Add Input Manager settings to your project.

+Copy [`InputManager.asset`](https://github.com/mozilla/unity-webvr-export/raw/master/ProjectSettings/InputManager.asset) into your Project `/ProjectSettings` folder.
+This will add pre-configured Unity Input Manager input axes needed for controllers to work.

+See [Controllers and Input System](./controllers.md) for more details about how this works.

-## 5. You're Unity project is setup.
+## 7. You're Unity project is setup.
 Play to see the result!

 ![Import prefab](./images/editor-play.gif)

-## 6. Build your project to WebVR
+## 8. Build your project to WebVR

 ### Select the WebVR template from player settings.